-Learn how to express greetings and how to introduce one to another in ASL culture.
+Learn how to express greetings in sign language and ASL culture.
 The most common greetings in ASL are hi and hello.

-A greeting hug is a common greeting exchange in ASL/American Deaf culture.
-It's an authentic cultural greeting form among members of the ASL/Deaf community where the ASL/Deaf members has been historically close-knitted.
+A greeting hug is a common greeting exchange among Deaf friends and acquaintances in the ASL/American Deaf community where the ASL/Deaf members have been historically close-knitted or close-networked.

-However, Deaf people don't exchange this greeting hug with other people outside their culture.
-Instead, handshaking or saying "hello" is a typical exchange.
+Deaf people don't usually exchange this greeting hug with other people outside their culture.
+Instead, handshaking or saying "hello" is a regular exchange.

 Exclusive content locked for subscribers.
 Please log in.

 Enter a keyword in the field box below to search or filter the new topic list and click on the link.

 New to sign language?
 "Where do I start?" or "How do I start learning sign language?"
 This ASL Rookie guide lists some selected links to the tutorials for ASL beginners to get started and keep rolling.
 It may be a useful review for intermediate-level learners and ASL students as well.

 Some tutorial pages are a mix of free and premium versions.
 Access to premium content and links below are available in the PatronPlus subscription.
 More links/posts will be added from time to time.

 Are you able to carry everyday conversations in ASL?
 Are you a student in the intermediate levels and beyond, who wishes to boost up your signing skills?
 You've come to the selected tutorial series.
 (Some premium content are available to PatronPlus membership.)

 Stories, poems, performance arts, etc. in sign language.